All Episodes

 Listen.

-Because today America is a nation in grief, a nation in shock, and a nation in mourning.
+Because today, America is a nation in grief, a nation in shock, and a nation in mourning.

-Less than two weeks ago, our country was robbed of one of the brightest lights of our times, a giant of his generation, and above all, a devoted husband, father, son, Christian and patriot.
+Less than two weeks ago, our country was robbed of one of the brightest lights of our times, a giant of his generation, and above all, a devoted husband, father, son, Christian, and patriot.

-Charles James Kirk was heinously murdered by a radicalized cold-blooded monster for speaking the truth that was in his heart.
+Charles James Kirk was heinously murdered by a radicalized, cold-blooded monster for speaking the truth that was in his heart.

-He was violently killed because he spoke for freedom and justice, for God, country, for reason and for common sense.
+He was violently killed because he spoke for freedom and justice, for God, country, for reason, and for common sense.

 He was assassinated because he lived bravely.

-And he argued brilliantly without apology.
+He led boldly, and he argued brilliantly without apology.

 He did what was right for our nation.

-And so on that terrible day, September 10th, 2025, our greatest evangelist for American Liberty became immortal.
+And so on that terrible day, September 10th, 2025, our greatest evangelist for American liberty became immortal.

 He's a martyr now for American freedom.

-I know I speak for everyone here today when I say that none of us will ever forget Charlie Kirk.
+I know I speak for everyone here today when I say that none of us will ever forget Charlie Kirk, and neither now will history.

-Uh, and Erica Kirk has been a comfort for millions of people.
+And Erica Kirk has been a comfort for millions of people.

-The president, I thought gave one of his best speeches.
+The president, I thought, gave one of his best speeches.

 They had an overflow crowd, tens of thousands in a neighboring arena and other places around the country.